incubyte/incubyte.github.io/content/blog/angularjs-migration.md

 Before embarking on complex changes, ensure the AngularJS code is well-organized.
 Employ the 'feature approach' by grouping files in folders based on functionality.

-(highlight as quote)
-As Kent Beck has said, “Make the change easy, then make the easy change”.
+As Kent Beck has said,

+> Make the change easy, then make the easy change.

 Tidy up the codebase first, making the next steps smoother and less daunting.

-Choose the right tools like Angular CLI and ngUpgrade.
+Additionally, choose the right tools like Angular CLI and ngUpgrade.
 These tools simplify migration and manage your hybrid app effectively.

 **4. Hybrid Application Bootstrap:**